na-na-hi/renget/archive/tmd2character_sagira.md

 1. Red Gummi | Gives +10 IQ points to Fire-Types.
 Gives +5 to other types.
 This is spicy.
 Also liquid, contained in a cup.
 2. 1x Wooden Stick | Does 3 true damage to a target, is thrown directly.
 3. 3x Oran Leaf | Heals the user for 3HP.
 Can stack to 3.
-4. Grass Gummi | Gives +10 IQ points to Grass-Types.
+4. Red Gummi | Gives +10 IQ points to Fire-Types.
 Gives +5 to other types.
-Tastes like grass clippings and flowers.
+This is spicy.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.